 But when at this point, in which disgust could reach a maximum, we feel acceptance and approval, we experience a strong erotic feeling.
 Imagine two languages exploring the intimate kingdom of the mouth - this dark, wet cave where only a dentist looks.
 The exceptional nature of the union of two people is sealed by an act that would horrify them both if it happened to someone else.

 What happens to a couple in the bedroom is far from the imposed rules and regulations.
-This is an act of mutual agreement between the two secret sexual "I", which finally open up before each other.
+This is an act of mutual agreement between the two secret sexual "I", which finally opens up before each other.

 "The gradual decline in the intensity and frequency of sex in a married couple is an inevitable fact of biology and evidence of our absolute normality," reassures Alain de Botton.
-“Although the sex therapy industry is trying to prove to us that marriage must be revived by constant flushes of desire.”
+“Although the sex therapy industry is trying to prove to us that marriage must be revived by constant flashes of desire.”
 Lack of sex in established relationships is associated with the inability to quickly switch from a routine to erotica.
 The qualities that sex requires of us are opposed to petty bookkeeping of everyday life. ”

 Sex questions you were shy about asking